 When you add these costs together, you’ve arrived at the total cost of study abroad.
 But we strongly encourage you to discuss your personal financial situation with our “main” contacts at the Office of Student Financial Services: Kayon McKenzie on the Queens campus or Nemaris Rodriguez on the Staten Island campus.
 They can discuss your specific case—including any additional aid you’ll receive from St. John’s—and walk you through external scholarship options that may be available to you.
 And, as always, if you have any questions about costs associated with study abroad, or any other aspect of our programs, please contact our office.

-Because we believe that no student should miss out on study abroad due to finances, St. John’s offers incredible work opportunities for St. John’s students attending our semester programs.
+St. John’s offers the following work opportunities for our students attending our semester programs.
 Learn how you can make study abroad more affordable while enhancing your resume.